Artificial intelligence

 Artificial intelligence events can be managed in two ways:

-Giraffe are training our own AI model predominantly on a construction site environment.
+Giraffe are training our own AI models predominantly on a construction site environment.
 We are training the model to identify vehicles and people.

 When designing our AI system, we wanted to keep the configuration required per camera to a minimum.
 This is why you will not find features like line crossing to setup.